 Polk-Burnett Electric Cooperative Timeline

-President Franklin Roosevelt signs Executive Order 7037 establishing the Rural Electrification Administration (REA).
+President Franklin D. Roosevelt establishes the Rural Electrification Administration (REA).

 On January 2, the office headquarters was moved to the Wells Building in Centuria, where there was more adequate office and garage space, and easy access to the railroad facilities.
 There are now six employees.